EffectiveActivism/sparql-client/README.md

 Namespaces are validated, both when defined in configuration (via sparql_client.yml) or added dynamically in code.

-Basic validation of statements is also supported.
+Rudimentary validation of statements is also supported.
 For example, the below statement will throw an InvalidArgumentException because the 'where' clause does not contain any of the requested variables.

 ```php
 <?php